ovh/venom/README.md

 - `b64dec` {{.result.bodyjson | b64enc}}
 - `escape`: replace ‘_‘, ‘/’, ‘.’ by ‘-’

-## How to use outputs from a test step as input of another test step
+## Use outputs from a test step as input of another test step

 To be able to reuse a property from a teststep in a following testcase or step, you have to extract the variable, as the following example.